fillmember/C4DToWebSceneExport/README.md

 The first thing could be the easing function

 I realized that I often want to insert interactive parts into my scene.
-Therefore I want to write a script which output scene.js from the DAE file, without relying on Autodesk's FBX library.
+Therefore I want to write a script which output scene.js from the DAE file, without relying on Autodesk's FBX SDK.

 I would like to have a scene.js export pipeline which can do the following...